-Replace <full assembly path> with the full path of the assembly in the network folder—for example, \\DeploymentServer\DeploymentFolder\WordDocument1.dll.
+Replace <full assembly path> with the full path of the assembly on the end user computer—for example, C:\DeploymentFolder\WordDocument1.dll.

 The -n parameter specifies a name for the new code group.
 This parameter is not required, but specifying a label makes it easier to later identify and remove the new code group after you have completed this Quick Start.

 - Click Yes when prompted to confirm that you want to perform the operation, and press ENTER.